The Summer Challenge For Seniors – Staying Connected

 By Colton Wood | May 29, 2026

 For the past 17 months, Eric Horwitz has been a dedicated part of JFS Richmond, serving as an intake volunteer.
-Brought to JFS by his grandparents, he continues to show up with purpose and serve his community.
+Brought to JFS by his grandparents who were past clients, he continues to show up with purpose and serve his community.
 Volunteering at JFS has become an important part of his routine.
-Intake work places him at the very […]
+Intake work places […]

 ‘They Take Care of Me Like Family:’ How CAPABLE Helped Vicky Coleman Thrive